dwojciec/debugging-lab-summit-2019/instructions/jaeger.md

 ## "Dream Within a Dream"

-*15 MINUTES PRACTICE*
+*20 MINUTES PRACTICE*

-As Cobb and Arthur in *Inception*, let's perform a *"Trace Within a Trace" Strategy* called **Distributed Tracing** using Red Hat Openshift Container Platform to infiltrate the application traces and extract valuable information to solve the issues
+As Cobb and Arthur in *Inception*, let's perform a *"Trace Within a Trace" Strategy* called **Distributed Tracing** using Red Hat OpenShift Container Platform to infiltrate the application traces and extract valuable information to solve the issues

 ![Inception]({% image_path inception.jpg %}){:width="300px"}